 Additional objectives of the Vanderbilt UCC training program are to promote professional identity development and to foster comfort and competence in working relationships with other professional disciplines.
 Throughout their experience, interns interact with a wide range of other clinical disciplines at the UCC as well as with campus partners.
-Participation in professionally relevant seminars, rounds, workshops, and meetings on a local, state, regional and national level is encouraged, and all interns have \$1000 in professional development funds.
+Participation in professionally relevant seminars, rounds, workshops, and meetings on a local, state, regional and national level is encouraged, and all interns can have up to \$1250 in professional development funds approved for these opportunities.